If you are using recently released Windows Live Essentials Wave 4 Beta version, you might have faced sign in problem in Windows Live Messenger (WLM).

 Problem Symptom:

-While signing into Windows Live Messenger, you might get following error message:
+When you try to sign into Windows Live Messenger, you get following error message:

 Signing into Windows Live Messenger Beta failed because the service is temporarily unavailable.
 Please try again later.
 Error Code: 80010100.

-Or you can get other error messages and can't sign into Windows Live Messenger.
+Or you get different error messages and can’t log into Windows Live Messenger.

 Problem Cause:

-According to Microsoft, it might happen due to following reasons:
+According to Microsoft, it might happen due to any of following reasons:

-- Incorrect Date and Time settings in your computer
+• Incorrect Date and Time settings in your computer system

 Solution: